Query Language

 Retrieving Data

 The retrieve clause specifies what data to return.
-You have three options, each optimized for different use cases:
+You have three options, each suited to different use cases:

 1. Retrieve Full Entities